SparkBeyond/agentune/docs/threading.md

 They must not compute things for a long time without either yielding (`await sleep(0)`) or sending the computation to a sync thread.

-# High-level runners

-Runners are the high-level functions that compose multiple components together.
-A typical example is running several feature generators and selecting the best features among them.
+A 5-second computation embeded in async code doesn't technically block, but it prevents e.g. network operations from taking place during those 5 seconds, which can cause timeouts and other problems.

+# Components composing other components or features

+These are components like AnalyzeRunner and EnrichRunner.
+They take other components as arguments, which may be async or sync.
+In particular, any component that computes Features either has to deal with this or (more commonly) uses EnrichRunner to do it.

-A runner needs to handle each component (implementation) being sync or async, and discovering which only at runtime.
+Such code needs to handle each sub-component (implementation) being sync or async, and discovering which only at runtime.

-Runners are always async (or wrappers calling asyncio.run on the real async runner).
-During a running operation, there is a single async thread and a threadpool of sync threads to which sync code can be dispatched.
-This follows normal asyncio convention.
+The code itself must be async, and dispatch sync sub-components to a sync thread as needed.

 # Thread safety

 ## Preface

 Python very few documented rules for thread safety.
 Primitives (float, int, string, bool, None, tuples, ...) are threadsafe;
+getting and setting dict members (including local variables) is threadsafe, if the builtin dict is used and not another wrapper
-reading and assigning local variables is threadsafe; anything else is not guaranteed.
+Mapping class; anything else is not guaranteed.

-Some things are considered safe "in practice", as CPython implementation details - like readonly access to dicts (which includes access to class members!) - but this is deliberately not a documented guarantee.
+Some other things are considered safe "in practice", based on CPython implementation details, but are not documented guarantees.

-Also, if you don't fully control the code behind the class you're sharing, it might involve a write operation under the hood (setting a private value, perhaps to cache something) as part of reading a property.
+If you don't fully control the code behind a class, even benign-looking read access might involve a write operation under the hood (e.g. setting a private value to cache something) as part of reading a property, which may not be threadsafe.
+(This is why Polars dataframe instances are not threadsafe even though they are immutable, and Pandas dataframes are not threadsafe even if used in a non-mutating way.)

-For user-defined classes, we should only share our best bet is to only share readonly classes whose definition we control, and which are implemented with slots (the default for attrs dataclasses).
+For user-defined classes, we should only share our best bet is to only share readonly classes whose definition we control.
+It is better to use slots classes (the default for attrs dataclasses) than dict classes, because there are non-atomic operations on dicts.

-If you need to share anything other than that, it must be explicilty handled in one way or another.
+If you need to share anything other values between threads, thread safety must be explicilty handled in one way or another.

 ## Known cases requiring handling